How To Install Terraform/OpenTofu on Amazon Linux 2023

 resource "docker_container" "nginx" {

-image = docker_image.nginx.latest
+image = docker_image.nginx.name

 name = "tutorial"